peterhinch/micropython-nano-gui/README.md

 I modified the demos to regularly report free RAM. `scale.py` reported 10480 bytes, `tbox.py` reported 10512 bytes, sometimes more, as the demo progressed.
+With the 4 bit driver `scale.py` reported 18112 bytes.
 In conclusion I think that applications of moderate complexity should be feasible.

 ###### [Contents](./README.md#contents)